- Our convictions

 Innovations will soon come to disrupt mobility or immobility…

 By definition, it is impossible to predict the disruptive innovations that will turn mobility upside down in the future.
 We can, however, already imagine some fields of innovation.

 Certain technologies could, for instance, revolutionise long-distance mobility, such as the promise of ion-powered aircraft or hyperloop.
 New horizons could also be explored: underground (as envisaged by Elon Musk) or in the stratosphere (see the SolarStratos project below).
 Questions are also being raised over the potential for developing local airborne mobility in cities and/or their surroundings, with the launch of air taxi-robots or even delivery drones, while ultra-fast goods delivery is booming.

-Innovations are to be encouraged because, as well as pushing the boundaries of technology, they provide a broader vision of tomorrow’s mobility, and that of the day after:
+Innovations are to be encouraged because, as well as pushing the boundaries of technology, they provide a broader vision of tomorrow’s mobility and beyond: